-You could save so much time by finally getting over that girl that you could use that time to instead work on yourself, get yourself fitter, smarter, more skilled, and more grounded and present.
+You can save so much time by finally getting over that girl and use that time to instead work on yourself, get yourself fitter, smarter, more skilled, and more grounded and present.

 Why is it important to get over someone?

 The days, weeks, and months after a breakup can be excruciating.
-In some cases, the person who wanted the break up decides to cut contact off completely for their own peace of mind, which can be deeply painful to the person on the other side.
+In some cases, the only person who decides to cut contact off completely for their own peace of mind wanted the break up, which can be deeply painful to the person on the other side.

-Sometimes, the contact remains, and you might even be forced to see that person every day, such as in cases where they’re a coworker or fellow student.
+Sometimes, the contact remains even when the relationship ended because you may be forced to see that person every day, such as in cases where they’re a coworker or fellow student.

 Whether it’s a breakup or a rejection, the process of getting over that person is no easy feat.
-You’re likely to experience a range of uncomfortable and negative thoughts and feelings that just don’t seem to take a break.
+You’re likely to experience a range of uncomfortable and negative emotions and thoughts that just don’t seem to give you a break.

-You may spend more time alone or withdrawing from friends and family, and those who love you might check in more than usual to see if you’re doing okay.
+You may spend more time alone or withdrawing from friends and family, and those who love you may check in more than usual to see if you’re doing okay.

 Again, if you’ve ever gone through a breakup, you know that time is a great healer.
 The days, weeks, or months you spend wallowing, regretting, and feeling sorry for yourself eventually pass, and you finally reach the other side, where you feel at peace with yourself and can accept the past for what it is – the past.

 You will feel happy again as long as you work on the only relationship that really matters – your relationship with yourself.
-It is in this relationship that real healing takes place, and it is from this relationship that all of your other relationships can grow and blossom.
+It is in this relationship that real healing takes place so that all of your other relationships can grow and blossom.